Woman Says Stranger Climbed Through Motel Room Window, Groped Her

 The department says it happened late Wednesday night at the Motel 6 located on Coach Lane in Cameron Park.

-Detectives say the man entered a room through a window.
-A victim says she was being groped when she woke up.
+Surveillance footage shows the man entering a room through a window.
+A woman in the room told detectives she was being groped when she woke up.

 She began to fight back and the intruder left through the door.